What is a Fashion Style?

 Safari – khaki jackets and cargo pants with multiple pockets in African patterns.

-Neo Preppy – colorful short chinos, polo shirts in pastel colours, sleeveless sweaters in argyle patterns.
+Neo Preppy – colorful short chinos, polo shirts in pastel colours, and sleeveless sweaters in argyle patterns.

 1990s